 If you're the type to want lots of different tattoos, don't be afraid to experiment with placement that interacts, like this floral design that overlaps the classic faded text.

 Gradient rainbow lettering is a great example of how you can use color to make a simple script tattoo more playful.
 Aftercare is essential for keeping ink vivid.
 "Every artist has their own sets of recommendations, but they all agree that the first few days after getting your tattoo are critical.
-You should only apply a little ointment for your skin to breathe for the first five to 10 days and you must avoid the sun for a few weeks," says Lahmi.
+You should only apply a little ointment for your skin to breathe for the first five to 10 days, and you must avoid the sun for a few weeks," says Lahmi.

 Above the Elbow

 A brief, all-caps phrase like Zara Larsson's "lush life" works well above the elbow.
 The lettering is large enough that you don't need to be up close to read it.

 Say it with Love

 A simple cursive message encapsulated by a heart creates a cute play on words with this simple tattoo.
 Speaking of self-love, "the key to a good looking tattoo throughout time is moisturize, moisturize, moisturize!
-It's simple but often forgotten," says Lahmi.
+It's simple but often forgotten," Lahmi says.
 He recommends the People of Substance Tattoo Art Preservation Stick ($15).